Audetas/KRelay/PLUGIN DOCUMENTATION.md

 - Creating a hash map (Dictionary) of ClientInstances to store variables on a per-client basis - since there is only one instance of your plugin.
 - The SendToClient(Packet) method, to send a specified packet to the client.
 - The SendToServer(Packet) method, to send a specified packet to the server from the client.
+- The ObjectId field, which is the object id that represents the client that was given by the CREATE_SUCCESS packet.

 ## The Packet Class
 ----------------------------------------